Blue-and-Black Movement: Foreign and security policy

-Demographic, religion and population policy
+Demographic and religious policy

-The Blue-and-Black Movement is sympathetic to religion, especially to Christianity, which it sees as "preventing nihilism stemming from materialism and people-centeredness", it states that it respects both the integrity of the Orthodox Church of Finland and the Evangelical Lutheran Church of Finland.
+The Blue-and-Black Movement is sympathetic to religion, especially to Christianity, which it sees as "preventing nihilism stemming from materialism and people-centeredness".
+It states that it respects both the integrity of the Orthodox Church of Finland and the Evangelical Lutheran Church of Finland.
 The Blue-and-Black Movement also wishes to support the study, interpretation and practice of Finnic paganism.
-The party states that it is in favour for the criminalization of circumcisions for religious reasoning, and for the criminalization of ritual slaughter of animals.
-The Blue-and-Black Movement is also against the building of mosques and minarets, as the party views them to be foreign religions in public spaces.
+The party states that it is in favour of criminalizing religious circumcision and ritual slaughter of animals.
+The Blue-and-Black Movement is also against the building of mosques and minarets, as the party views them as manifestations of foreign religions in public spaces.

 The Blue-and-Black Movement is against bilingualism, and therefore wishes to abandon Pakkoruotsi as well.
 However, minorities such as the Finland Swedes and the Sámi would still be able to get services in municipalities where they form a sizable population, even if a minority.
 They wish to remove the status of Åland having its official language as only Swedish-speaking.
 The Blue-and-Black Movement wishes to redirect subsidies from minority languages, to promoting Finnish language in educational and cultural activities.

-The Blue-and-Black Movement wishes to combat the fertility crisis in Finland by promoting families to have children, the party proposes granting a zero-interest loan which gets paid off as the number of children increases.
+The Blue-and-Black Movement wishes to combat the fertility crisis in Finland by encouraging families to have children.
+The party proposes granting a zero-interest loan which gets paid off as the number of children increases.
 The party also proposes income-tax reductions with more children.
 The Blue-and-Black Movement opposes artificial insemination and adoption rights for same-sex couples.
 The Blue-and-Black Movement also wishes to ban the production, distribution and advertising of pornographic material and to limit access to abortions and hormonal contraception.
-The Blue-and-Black Movement also wishes to limit the need for immigration, the party wishes to not accept humanitarian migrants and to leave international agreements related to migration that they describe as being harmful.
+The Blue-and-Black Movement also wishes to limit the need for immigration.
+The party wishes to reject humanitarian migrants and to leave international agreements related to migration that they describe as being harmful.
 The Blue-and-Black Movement also wishes to re-examine permits and citizenships granted since 1990, limit residence permits to a maximum of five years and to introduce a register which monitors the development of the foreign-originated populations.